-This new and distinctive program offers intimate classes, the opportunity to pursue both creative and critical writing, close mentorship by renowned faculty in poetry, fiction, and creative nonfiction, and three fully supported years in which to grow as writers and complete a book-length creative project.
-Our curriculum gives students time to deepen both their creative writing and their study of literature.
+The Litowitz MFA+MA Program in Creative Writing offers intimate classes, the opportunity to pursue both creative and critical writing, close mentorship by renowned faculty in poetry, fiction, and creative nonfiction, and three fully supported years in which to grow as writers and complete a book-length creative project.
+The Litowitz MFA+MA curriculum gives students time to deepen both their creative writing and their study of literature.
 Students will receive full financial support for three academic years and two summers, a total of 33 months.
 Both degrees—the MFA in Creative Writing and the MA in English—are awarded simultaneously at graduation.

-Drawing on innovative scholarship, deep immersion in process, and cross-pollination between critical and creative texts, students will complete a Capstone essay—a 20-25 page expanded version of a paper written for an English department graduate or MFA+MA seminar—by the end of their second year, and will spend their third year mostly working on a book-length creative thesis of their own design, either within one genre or across genres.
-The program's small size and attentive faculty will develop students' sense of literary context, the possibilities of genre, and their creative practice, while encouraging them to pursue the individual distinctiveness of their projects.
+Drawing on innovative scholarship, deep immersion in process, and cross-pollination between critical and creative texts, Litowitz students will complete a Capstone essay—a 20-25 page expanded version of a paper written for an English department graduate or MFA+MA seminar—by the end of their second year, and will spend their third year working on a book-length creative thesis of their own design, either within one genre or across genres.
+The MFA+MA program's small size and attentive faculty will develop students' sense of literary context, the possibilities of genre, and their creative practice, while encouraging them to pursue the individual distinctiveness of their projects.

-Our program provides significant exposure to a second genre in addition to the genre in which a student has been admitted.
-Students will take at least one genre-specific workshop each year and one or two workshops where work from a second genre will be discussed.
-In most workshops, students will be able to write in the genre of their choice.
+The Litowitz MFA+MA program provides significant exposure to a second genre in addition to the genre in which a student has been admitted.
+Students must take at least one out-of-genre workshop and have the option of taking more.

 Over two years of coursework students will take: